"We all need employment" - An exploration of the factors which influence the return to work after a severe traumatic brain injury

 Abstract

-Introduction: While individuals with mild and moderate traumatic brain injury (TBI) manage to achieve some degree of successful
+Introduction: While individuals with mild and moderate traumatic brain injury (TBI) manage to achieve some degree of

-return-to-work, individuals with severe TBI have a reduced chance of returning to work.
-This study aimed at investigating how personal
+successful return-to-work, individuals with severe TBI have a reduced chance of returning to work.
+This study aimed at investigating how personal factors, workplace environment and vocational rehabilitation influenced the return-to-work and

-individuals with severe TBI.
+assumption of the worker role of individuals with severe TBI.

 Method: A phenomenographic study design with purposive sampling was used to select 11 participants.
-Data were collected through
+Data were collected

-six phases of thematic analysis.
+and Braun's six phases of thematic analysis.

-Results: Two themes emerged: It's all about me, which addressed the internal aspects of the role of a worker and The support for me
+Results: Two themes emerged: It's all about me, which addressed the internal aspects of the role of a worker and The support

-which focused the external factors of personal, work and rehabilitative support.
+for me which focused the external factors of personal, work and rehabilitative support.

-Conclusion: Results showed that rehabilitation, personal factors and work support were critical for successful return-to-work for
+Conclusion: Results showed that rehabilitation, personal factors and work support were critical for successful return-to-work

-other area of daily living.
+participation in any other area of daily living.
 With regard to personal factors, rehabilitation and support were vital in maintaining self-worth after an injury.
+This could be enhanced through vocational rehabilitation.

 Downloads